New entries at the bottom.

 ** Sutler hasn't been in power ''that'' long -- Larkhill was twenty years before the start of the film, and the "terrorist" attacks came after that.
 He's not even that popular ''or'' terrifying -- it's Peter Creedy people are afraid of, and even then only those in the know.
 There's also no evidence that the government is actually brainwashing people aside from withholding certain bits of information and airing Prothero's show, which is obviously not directed at children.
 Furthermore, the parents of those kids who laughed at Sutler's satirical portrayal are the kids who watched their parents and friends dragged away in black bags two decades earlier, so I doubt they've spent the time since indoctrinating their children.
 Finally, Dietrich's show was the most watched in the country and presumably the most popular even with kids -- anything he makes fun of, they'll laugh at.

-*** As history showed us ''numerous times'' it takes nothing but few months to become a nation-beloved leader under totalitarian systems.
+** As history showed us ''numerous times'' it takes nothing but few months to become a nation-beloved leader under totalitarian systems.
 It's as easy as it gets.
-That was my biggest issue with both comics and film - that Norsfire is running the country for decades, yet people mentality is shown like they took the power yesterday.
+That was my biggest issue with both comics and film - that Norsfire is running the country for decades, yet the peoples' mentality is shown like they took the power yesterday.
 So if Britain is run like North Korea, why people have a pretty much liberal-democratic approach to life and politics after all those years?
 It's simply impossible, Milgram experiment and things like that proved long time ago on scientific basis that people can be molded into whatever you want with ''just'' giving them orders.
 Yet most of Westerners are so used to "democracy is natural" that they simply can't comprehend the idea of not rebelling against totalitarian governments.
 And it shows in V for Vendetta like nowhere else in pop culture.

 ** This also comes after all of V's very public attacks against the government, and his nationwide TheReasonYouSuckSpeech against both Norsefire and the regular citizens.
 The police even explicitly state that public opinion of V is skyrocketing while Norsefire is taking a nosedive.